nathanborror/swift-mime-generated/README.md

 ### `MIMEHeaders`

-A case-insensitive dictionary for MIME headers.
+A case-insensitive collection for MIME headers with support for duplicate header names.

 #### Methods

-- `subscript(key: String) -> String?` - Access headers by name (case-insensitive)
+- `subscript(key: String) -> String?` - Access headers by name (case-insensitive).
+Returns the first value when multiple headers with the same name exist.
+Setting a value replaces all existing headers with that name.
+- `func values(for key: String) -> [String]` - Returns all values for a given header name, useful for headers that can appear multiple times (e.g., `Received`)
+- `func add(_ key: String, value: String)` - Adds a header without replacing existing headers with the same name
+- `func removeAll(_ key: String)` - Removes all headers with the given name
 - `func contains(_ key: String) -> Bool` - Check if a header exists
 - Conforms to `Collection`, so you can iterate over headers